ahmadalwy3/ahmadalwy3/Dynamic-filtering:-to-easily-reduce-privacy-exposure.md

 Will use Facebook as an example.
 Facebook will still have the ability to track your browsing habits when using uBlock Origin with its default settings [see benchmark's raw data for [_Easy Mode_](https://github.com/gorhill/uBlock/wiki/Blocking-mode:-easy-mode): notice in the [list of 3rd parties](https://github.com/gorhill/uBlock/wiki/Blocking-mode#easy-mode) how `facebook.net` is ubiquitous].

-First, we block Facebook-related hostnames globally, such that network requests to Facebook servers are blocked _by default, everywhere_:
+First, we block Facebook-related hostnames globally, such that network requests to Facebook servers are blocked _by default, everywhere_ (the first column is for global rules):

 ![Block `facebook.net` everywhere](https://user-images.githubusercontent.com/585534/37596805-b94d377c-2b53-11e8-8bd9-a846f7c399d1.png)